Sunday or Sabbath

 The Sabbath was intended to be a day of [solemn] rest and refreshment for the Israelites.
 The foundational basis for the Sabbath was the rest day that God had taken after spending six days creating the world.
 In honor of that day of rest, man, who was made in the image of God, was to mirror the inactivity of God by inserting and observing a complete day of rest into his weekly work cycle.
 By not working on the Sabbath, man would be showing his reverence and relationship to God and in return, receive the blessings of being refreshed by God.
 However, while taking a day of rest and relaxation once a week is a great idea based on a fantastic principle, it is not something to which Christians are biblically bound.

 "So God blessed the seventh day and made it holy, because on it God rested from all his work that he had done in creation."
-Gen 2:3
+Gen. 2:3

 “'Remain each of you in his place; let no one go out of his place on the seventh day.'
 So the people rested on the seventh day."
-Ex 16:29-30
+Ex.
+16:29-30

 “Six days you shall do your work, but on the seventh day you shall rest; that your ox and your donkey may have rest, and the son of your servant woman, and the alien, may be refreshed."
-Exo 23:12
+Ex.
+23:12

 "It is a sign forever between me and the people of Israel that in six days the Lord made heaven and earth, and on the seventh day he rested and was refreshed.”
-Exo 31:17
+Ex.
+31:17

 WORK